PM-Notes/Prince2/README.md

 # Progress (Theme)

-"To establish mechanisms to monitor and compare actual acheivements aainst those planned in order to provide a forecast for the project objectives, including its continued viability and control any unacceptable deviations"
+"To establish mechanisms to monitor and compare actual achievements against those planned in order to provide a forecast for the project objectives, including its continued viability and control any unacceptable deviations"

 Progress ensures that for each level of the management team, the level above can:
 - Monitor progresss
-- Compare acheivement with plan
+- Compare achievement with plan
 - Review plans and options against future situations
 - Detect problems
 - Identify risks